 I don't know how many of you have had the pleasure of seeing Frank Sinatra perform live.
 I have seen him an unlikely amount of times.
-Like, almost twenty.
+Close to twenty-five.
 The first time, I was a wee lad, and my uncle surprised me with a ticket to the "Main Event," the very famous 1974 concert at Madison Square Garden.
 This was a ticket that I thought for sure would have had his then fiance's name all over it.
 But, that man came through.
 (They never married.)

 "You're too young to be a fan of mine."